 Have you been Diagnosed with Blocked TubesNo comments yet drpankajtalwar July 18th, 2019

 Every month during ovulation, an egg is produced by one of the ovaries.
 The mature egg is carried from the ovary to the uterus through a thin oviduct or fallopian tube.
-When a blockage prevents the egg from travelling down the tube then the women is having blocked fallopian tube, also known as tubal factor infertility or hydrosalpinx.
+When a blockage prevents the egg from traveling down the tube then the woman is having blocked fallopian tube, also known as tubal factor infertility or hydrosalpinx.
 This can occur on one or both sides.

 - Hydrosalpinx simplex is characterized by excessive distension and thinning of the wall of the uterine tube, the plicae being few and widely separated.